run-ai/docs/docs/admin/runai-setup/advanced/non-root-containers.md

 # User Identity in Container

 The identity of the user in the container determines its access to resources.
 For example, network file storage solutions typically use this identity to determine the container's access to network volumes.
-This document explains multiple way on how to propagate the user identity into the container.
+This document explains multiple ways for propagating the user identity into the container.

 ## The Default: Root Access